History of the Royal Navy (before 1707): House of Normandy (1066–1135)

 Though William the Conqueror caused a massive decline in English naval practices, he did occasionally assemble small fleets of ships, but only for limited activities.
 Most of these limited actions also did not involve direct combat at sea.
 An example of this was when the rebellious Anglo-Saxon Earl Morcar and his ally Bishop Æthelwine of Durham sought refuge on the Isle of Ely in 1071.
 According to Florence of Worcester reported, "The king [William the Conqueror] hearing of this, blocked up every outlet on the eastern side by means of boatmen [butescarls], and caused a bridge two miles long to be constructed on the western side."
 The Anglo-Saxon Chronicle also confirms these events.
 Though William used ships for blockading purposes and for important strategic engagements, his infrequent use of an established navy promoted a damaging practice of infrequent maritime operations, which his successors would practice on a frequent basis.

 Upon the death of the conqueror in 1087, his realm was split between his elder son Robert, who received Normandy, and his younger son William, who received England.
 Robert attempted to claim England after the great barons, led by Odo of Bayeux, offered him the crown.
 The English king besieged Robert's allies at Pevensey and completely defeated Robert's fleet.
 This combined with other failures led to the defeat of Robert's invasion.
-At the death of William II in 1100 in a hunting accident, the conqueror's youngest son Henry seized the English throne, but in February of 1101 Robert began preparing another invasion of England with the help of Ranulf Flambard, and assembled a fleet at Tréport.
+At the death of William II in 1100 in a hunting accident, the conqueror's youngest son Henry seized the English throne, but in February 1101 Robert began preparing another invasion of England with the help of Ranulf Flambard, and assembled a fleet at Tréport.
 Ranulf managed to buy off Henry's butsecarls who manned the fleet sent to defeat Robert's invasion, allowing for an uncontested landing in England at Portsmouth.
 Although, Robert and Henry agreed to the Treaty of Alton, allowing Henry to maintain his kingdom despite the failure of his fleet.